Strong-weak symmetry and quantum modularity of resurgent topological strings on local $\mathbb{P}^2$: Conclusions

 \section{Conclusions}

 The Stokes constants are analytic invariants capturing information about the non-perturbative corrections to a resurgent asymptotic series.
 Yet, in some remarkable cases, they are rational or integer numbers and possess an interpretation as enumerative invariants based on the counting of BPS states~\cite{kontsevich--analytic, IK1, IK2}.
-Examples come from several quantum theories, including $4d$ $\mathcal{N}= 2$ supersymmetric gauge theory in the NS limit of the Omega-background~\cite{GrGuM}, complex Chern--Simons theory on Seifert fibered homology spheres~\cite{qCS7} and on complements of hyperbolic knots~\cite{GGuM, GGuM2}, the standard and NS topological string theories on (toric) CY threefolds~\cite{Rella22, GuM2, GKKM, IM, GuM3, Gu23, GuM, PS, ASTT, GHN, AHT} and their refinement~\cite{AMP, GuGuo}, and Walcher’s real topological string~\cite{MS}.
+Examples come from various quantum theories, including $4d$ $\mathcal{N}= 2$ supersymmetric gauge theory in the NS limit of the Omega-background~\cite{GrGuM}, complex Chern--Simons theory on Seifert fibered homology spheres~\cite{qCS7} and on complements of hyperbolic knots~\cite{GGuM, GGuM2}, the standard and NS topological string theories on (toric) CY threefolds~\cite{Rella22, GuM2, GKKM, IM, GuM3, Gu23, GuM, PS, ASTT, GHN, AHT} and their refinement~\cite{AMP, GuGuo}, and Walcher’s real topological string~\cite{MS}.

-In this paper, following the exact results of~\cite{Rella22}, we completed our understanding of the unique set of relations connecting the resurgent structures of the logarithm of the spectral trace of local $\IP^2$ in the weak and strong coupling limits.
+In this paper, building on the key results of~\cite{Rella22}, we completed our understanding of the unique set of exact relations connecting the resurgent structures of the logarithm of the spectral trace of local $\IP^2$ in the weak and strong coupling limits.
 In particular, we uncovered a direct way of obtaining the perturbative expansion of the generating function of the Stokes constants in one regime from the generating function in the other, which amounts to performing an operation that is the formal inverse of taking the discontinuity of the asymptotic series.
-Thus, we proved that a \emph{strong-weak resurgent symmetry} is at the heart of the analytic number-theoretic duality of~\cite{Rella22}.
+Thus, we argued that a \emph{strong-weak resurgent symmetry} is at the heart of the analytic number-theoretic duality of~\cite{Rella22}.
 Through this newly discovered exact symmetry, the two-way exchange of perturbative/non-perturbative information between the holomorphic and anti-holomorphic blocks in the factorization of the spectral trace takes a mathematically precise form.
 This is a realization of underlying physical mechanisms that can be intuitively traced back to the duality between the worldsheet and WKB contributions to the total grand potential of the topological string on local $\IP^2$.
-Moreover, the weak and strong coupling Stokes constants are related by an arithmetic twist, while the corresponding $L$-functions analytically continue each other by means of a functional equation.
+Moreover, the weak and strong coupling Stokes constants are related by an arithmetic twist, while the corresponding $L$-functions analytically continue each other through a functional equation.